How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 The App-Rpt USB audio drivers use a fixed 8KHz sample rate (decimating the USB stream 1:6 from 48KHz) at 16-bits ie. a bitrate of 128Kbps.
 Once compressed by the codec this is reduced to around 64Kbps to as low as < 10Kbps (depending on the codec) sent over IP.
 (Which is generally far better than what's used by AMBE/IMBE codecs ie. DMR, D-STAR, C4FM, P25, etc., thus why AllStar sounds far better than all the digital radio modes.)
 A number of codecs can be enabled in modules.conf, by default u/A-law, ADPCM, G.726, and GSM.
 If you hear a repeater or hub node that does not have excellent audio quality it may be that u/A-law or other high quality codecs have been excluded in its modules.conf.
 If a node needs to limit codecs to minimize network bandwidth, testing should be done to ensure appropriate lower-bitrate but high-quality codecs are fully supported.

 Re. the SA818 RF module, some nodes have properly integrated this with proper filtering, etc. thus providing good audio quality.
-But even then it does not support Full-Duplex, does not have the flexibility or RF performance of a real radio, and is known to have other issues, for example using CTCSS tones below ~127 Hz results in loud harmonics that can intrude into the audio passband.
+But even then it does not support Full-Duplex, does not have the flexibility or RF performance of a real radio, and is known to have other issues, for example using CTCSS tones below ~127 Hz results in loud harmonics that can intrude into the audio passband, and according to its datasheet it provides a Tx SNR of only ~40dB.

 Use of HT Speaker/Mic Jacks

-The audio level from the speaker jack is controlled by the HT's volume control, which once set at an optimum point remains perfectly calibrated with the audio interface trim and usbradio gain settings.
+The audio level from the speaker jack is controlled by the HT's volume control, which once set at an optimum point remains perfectly calibrated with the audio interface trim and USBRadio gain settings.
 Thus it's easy to set the level at an optimum point, and there are many simple ways to ensure the volume knob stays where it should.
-For example:
+For example, put the node where people won't bump into it and turn knobs, such as a high shelf or in a closet, or put a piece of tape on the knob once it has been set, or a dab of hot glue or silicone.

 Audio Levels

-Consistent audio levels are important on any communication network, otherwise users have to make frequent volume adjustments to properly hear everyone.
-This is an issue on AllStar and I recommend that any time you hear someone who is significantly quieter or louder than average – let them know.
-Audio levels are easy to adjust on AllStar and there is no good reason anyone should have improper levels that require everyone else to frequently adjust their volume controls or put up with distorted, clipped, crackly audio.
+Consistent audio levels and dynamics are important on any communication network, otherwise users have to make frequent volume adjustments to properly hear everyone.
+This is an issue on AllStar and I recommend that any time you hear someone who is significantly quieter or louder than average – let them know!
+Audio levels are easy to adjust on AllStar and there is no good reason anyone should have improper levels that require everyone else to ride their volume controls or put up with distorted, clipped, crackly audio.

 Wi-Fi Support, Portability